PROJECT OVERVIEW

 The introduction of a new Level 0 pre-app service does not require a proposal and is aimed at homeowners who are interested in improving the energy of their listed building but don’t know where to start.
 As part of the service, the Conservation Officer will attend a site visit and provide verbal and written advice on which measures might be suitable.
 By getting advice at the earliest stage, applicants can develop more suitable proposals and can submit a Listed Building Consent application with greater confidence.

-Listed Building Champions are homeowners who get both a Service Level 0 pre-app from B&NES Council and an energy survey from BWCE.
+• Listed Building Champions are homeowners who received both a Service Level 0 pre-app from B&NES Council and an energy survey from BWCE.
 The provision of conservation and energy advice at the same time can inform proposals for consent that are more suitable from both perspectives.

-In return for a deeply discounted service, Champions agree to provide a public case study of their experience, to inspire others to sensitively retrofit listed buildings.
-You can register an interest in being a Listed Building Champion here.
-We are seeking 50 Listed Building Champions by the end of March 2025.
+In return for a deeply discounted service, Champions agreed to provide a public case study of their experience, to inspire others to sensitively retrofit listed buildings.

 Nationally, 93% of listed building consent applications were approved during the second quarter of 2022[i].
 Despite this, there is a widely circulating perception that listed building consent will be refused.
 In a recent survey by DESNZ, whilst there was support for the consent process to protect our heritage, 75% of respondents felt that it was a barrier to retrofit.
 We aim to counteract this perception through sharing the positive stories of Listed Building Champions and through our easily accessible videos and materials.

-Landlord Champions get a heavy discount in return for sharing anonymous case studies.
-A Conservation Officer and energy assessor will both visit the property to advise on suitable measures, their impact on the Energy Performance Certificate (EPC) and exemptions from the Minimum Energy Efficiency Standard (MEES) regulations.
+• Landlord Champions received a heavy discount in return for sharing anonymous case studies.
+A Conservation Officer and energy assessor both visit the properties to advise on suitable measures, impact on the Energy Performance Certificate (EPC) and exemptions from the Minimum Energy Efficiency Standard (MEES) regulations.
 Listed buildings are not automatically exempt from the MEES requirement for rental properties to be EPC ‘E’ or above and there may be other local requirements e.g., in Bath and North East Somerset, Houses of Multiple Occupation (HMOs) need to achieve an EPC ‘C’.

-Our webinars give homeowners and professionals a grounding in how to approach listed building retrofit.
-Please see below for a recording of our webinar when it becomes available.
+• Our webinars give homeowners and professionals a grounding in how to approach listed building retrofit.

 The natural, traditional materials that usually work best for listed building retrofit also often have the lowest embodied carbon.
 We want to make this benefit more visible as an additional motivation for sensitive retrofit.
-We are doing this firstly through a simple factsheet comparing the embodied carbon of different material options e.g., wood fibre board versus synthetic foam-based insulation.
-Secondly, we are working with People Powered Retrofit to update their Home Retrofit Planner retrofit assessment tool (used by BWCE and other organisations) to calculate embodied carbon impact of retrofit measures alongside operational carbon impact.
+We do this firstly through a simple factsheet comparing the embodied carbon of different material options e.g., wood fibre board versus synthetic foam-based insulation.
+Secondly, we work with People Powered Retrofit to update their Home Retrofit Planner retrofit assessment tool (used by BWCE and other organisations) to calculate embodied carbon impact of retrofit measures alongside operational carbon impact.

 It’s great to be able to help people make their beautiful, listed buildings more efficient” .